prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 * The `prometheus.WriteRequest` introduced in [the Remote-Write 1.0 specification](./remote_write_spec.md#protocol).
 As of 2.0, this message is deprecated.
 It SHOULD be used only for compatibility reasons.
 Sender and Receiver MAY NOT support the `prometheus.WriteRequest`.
 * The `io.prometheus.write.v2.Request` introduced in this specification and defined [below](#proto-message).
 Sender and Receiver SHOULD use this message when possible.
 Sender and Receiver MUST support the `io.prometheus.write.v2.Request`.

 The Proto Message MUST use binary Wire Format.
 Then, MUST be compressed with [Google’s Snappy](https://github.com/google/snappy).
-The block format MUST be used -- the framed format MUST NOT be used.
+Snappy's [block format](https://github.com/google/snappy/blob/2c94e11145f0b7b184b831577c93e5a41c4c0346/format_description.txt) MUST be used -- [the framed format](https://github.com/google/snappy/blob/2c94e11145f0b7b184b831577c93e5a41c4c0346/framing_format.txt) MUST NOT be used.

 Sender MUST send a serialized and compressed Proto Message in the body of an HTTP POST request and send it to the Receiver via HTTP at the provided URL path.
 The Receiver MAY specify any HTTP URL path to receive metrics.